 Step 3: Final Waterproofing

-After this cures for a couple of days, you have a solid chunk of smooth concrete that in theory will already drain water straight into the drain.
+After the concrete cures (technically 28 days but it’s a half-life process so it’s almost done in less than a week), you have a solid chunk of smooth concrete that in theory will already drain water straight into the drain.
 But we want even better waterproofing, and thus you are ready for the Redguard step.
 This goes right over the concrete, over the plastic edge of the drain, and up the walls a few feet.
 Then you can screw in the final drain top part, which you crank down to align with your finished tiles, like this:

 After this dries, you’re back to a standard tile job: Do the floor and grout it first (for greatest waterproofing), then work your way up the walls the next day.
 I don’t have space left in this article to explain the entire art of tiling a shower, but perhaps I’ll have a chance to work with you in person on one of these things someday.